DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: The module's logic computes needed speeds to run each vector, depending the distance between points, and specified rate.

-:warning: Except point #3 (the sustain point), any point can be bypassed if the distance between them are zero (if the consecutive points are overlapped), or if the RATE is set to 0ms.
+:warning: Except point #3 (the sustain point), any point can be bypassed if the "distance" is zero (consecutive points are overlapped), or if the RATE is set to 0ms.

-:warning: When enabled, the MIX ENVelope is **always retriggered** on every new incoming "high gate", in particular in polyphony play.
+:warning: When enabled, the MIX ENVelope is **always retriggered** on every new incoming "high gate" (in particular for polyphony).
 This behavior is normal!

-Current MIX ENVelope can be saved to **.vktMixEnv** (35-byte) binary file, then loaded later to any program of you choice!
+Current MIX ENVelope can be saved to **.vktMixEnv** file, then loaded later to any program of you choice!
 Only point positions, rates and loop settings are saved and recalled.

 :warning: The ON/OFF state of the MIX ENVelope is never saved or recalled (stay unchanged if you load an envelope file).
 Please remember you'll can enable (or disable) the MIX ENVelope quickly by pressing the **ENV** (toggle) button, located just above the MIX output jack.